-FSLC team members work primarily in individual personal counselling and support models with a wide range of topics and supports including but not limited to: Anxiety, Stress, Gender Issues, Bullying, Sexuality, Substance Abuse, Physical and or Mental Abuse, Family Relations, Mental Health related issues including but not limited to suicide awareness and suicide risk assessments and any other issues interfering with a student’s ability to function and succeed in school.
+Family School Liaison Counsellors (FSLC) work primarily in individual personal counselling and support models with a wide range of topics and supports including but not limited to: Anxiety, Stress, Gender Issues, Bullying, Sexuality, Substance Abuse, Physical and or Mental Abuse, Family Relations, Mental Health related issues including but not limited to suicide awareness and suicide risk assessments and any other issues interfering with a student’s ability to function and succeed in school.
 In addition to individual counselling the FSLC team works to provide supports in group and classroom settings with programs such as “Worry Dragons” and the “Why Try” program to help foster improved self-regulation and student resiliency.
-The FSLC team are also providing a lead role in the establishment of Hope Squads in many of our schools in Westwind.
+The FSLC team also provides a lead role in the establishment of Hope Squads in many of our schools in Westwind.

 Finally, Family School Liaison members have worked closely with school staff in PD and school events where appropriate and play a role in the Education Assistance conference as presenters and participants.

 Family School Liaison work includes:

 - Lead in Violent Threat Risk Assessments (VTRA Protocol), Suicide Interventions, and Crisis Response and assist the school in identifying and assessing student(s) and families in need of counselling services.